How can the Family Law and Domestic and Family Violence Service help me?

 How to access the Family Law Duty Lawyer or Family Advocacy and Support Service

-Family law duty lawyers are available at the Brisbane Family Court of Australia and the Federal Circuit Court of Australia.
-The Family and Advocacy Support Service is also available to clients at the family courts in Brisbane.
-This service provides you with more in-depth duty lawyer assistance and with additional support from a social worker if the family law matters also involve family and domestic violence.
+Family law duty lawyers and the Family and Advocacy Support Service are available at the Brisbane Federal Circuit and Family Court of Australia.
+These services provide you with more in-depth duty lawyer assistance and with additional support from a social worker if the family law matters also involve family and domestic violence.

 To obtain assistance from either service, you should attend the family courts at Tank St in Brisbane and proceed to Level 1 to register with the intake officer who will allocate the client to a duty lawyer.
 You should bring along all court documents (e.g. applications, affidavits, family reports, court orders) and supporting evidence (e.g. letters from doctors, emails/Facebook screenshots, school records, financial records).